biomassives/scdhub_vuepress/src/solutions-database/methods/food-forest/human-rights.md

 ---
-title: Creating a food forest symbiosis
+title: Food forest human rights
 icon: info
 ---

+## emphasis on human rights

 Creating a food forest symbiosis between human civilization, nature, AI, and society is a complex and multidisciplinary process that requires a nuanced understanding of the interrelationships between ecology, technology, community, and legal systems.
 In particular, the recognition of the rights of nature can have a significant impact on the outcomes of food forest projects.